 Unscented varieties of Castile soap also make a great pet-friendly bath staple.

-You've likely heard certain houseplants clean the air of indoor toxins.
+You've likely heard certain houseplants clean the air.
 But which ones are safe for homes with pets and kids?

 6. Puracy Carpet & Upholstery Shampoo

 As the dog-sitting, pet-loving experts at Rover.com put it, Puracy "gets it right and smells good doing it.
 Use this pet-safe shampoo on carpets, furniture—anything your dog can and will pee on."